2023 Solar Incentives Guide for Yankton, SD - Tax Credits & Rebates

 Next Steps for Installing Solar in Yankton

-Solar energy use nationwide has gone up significantly in the last 15 years, in part thanks to the proliferation of solar incentives.
-You can obtain these incentives from the federal government, the South Dakota government or your local utility company.
-We recommend talking to your local Yankton solar installer to learn more about these incentives and to make sure that you're getting the largest number possible for your solar panels.
+You can apply for and receive solar incentives from the federal government and the South Dakota government, as well as from your local utility company.
+This increase in availability of solar initiatives over the last 15 years has helped increase solar adoption nationwide.
+We recommend talking to your local Yankton solar installation expert to learn more about these incentives and to ensure that you're getting the most money possible for your solar system.

 EcoWatch's Yankton, SD Solar Incentives FAQs

 If your solar system was installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
 If your system was installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the exact installation date.
-Speaking with a representative from the company that installed your system, or any local Yankton solar installer, can help you learn more about what incentives you qualify for.
+Speaking with a representative from the company that installed your system, or any local Yankton solar installer, can help you understand what incentives you might want to apply for.

 When does the federal solar tax credit end?